salmon1802/salmon1802.github.io/_pages/about.md

 3. **Generative Recommender Systems**: Generative recommender systems leverage auto-encoding models, auto-regressive models, and large language models to generate personalized recommendations.
 In contrast to traditional recommendation methods that primarily depend on user-item interaction data, generative models introduce novel paradigms for conceptualizing and delivering recommendations, enabling more flexible and creative recommendation strategies.

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 Winning China National Scholarship (Ranked 1st in the School of Computer Science and Technology, Anhui University, 2025).
 - *2025.06*: &nbsp;🎉🎉 Winning 14th place in the preliminary round of the Tencent Advertising Algorithm Competition.
 - *2025.05*: &nbsp;🎉🎉 One paper focusing on quadratic neural networks for CTR prediction is accepted by the SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'25).
 - *2025.04*: &nbsp;🎉🎉 Winning 2nd Place in the Web Conference 2025 Multimodal CTR Prediction Challenge Track.